violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

 Although I find that the majority of my needs are met with just Zashi wallet, once you start learning about cryptocurrency you'll find it both easy and useful to at least dabble in other cryptocurrencies and wallet apps.
 There are multiple reasons for this:

-- Sometimes, it's easier to get paid if you can "meet clients where they are" by using a wallet app that more natively supports whatever currency theirs does, so you don't have to use a (possibly clunkier) decentralized exchange.
+- Sometimes, it's easier to get paid if you can "meet clients where they are" by using a wallet app that more natively supports whatever currency theirs does, without going through a decentralized exchange that may delay receiving your funds from less cooperative clients.
-- Once you start amassing some wealth, you may want to mitigate some of your risk by spreading your funds out across multiple wallet apps, cryptocurrencies, or both.
+- Once you start amassing some wealth, you may want to mitigate some of your risk by spreading your holdings out across multiple wallet apps, cryptocurrencies, or both.
 - Occasionally, you may run into a technical limitation that requires you to use another wallet app to get something done.
 This is becoming much rarer, but does still happen.

 As I write this, the cryptocurrency ecosystem is also still very fragmented.
 Different wallet apps work with different cryptocurrencies, and different "coins" are available on different "chains" (sometimes called "networks") as "tokens."
 It's all very confusing and can get annoying and rather jargon-filled quickly.